Many – if not most – parents read to their young children as a matter

 In the beginning, be careful to choose topics that interest your child

 and books that are good for reading aloud.
-Match the book to her intellectual
+Match the book to their intellectual

 rather than reading level.
-Determine the time of day she is most able to
+Determine the time of day they are most able to

 sit with you, then get comfortable together and read.
-If her attention span
+If their attention span

 is short, make the sessions short at first, gradually lengthening them.

-If she doesn’t like the book you chose, pick another.
+If they don’t like the book you chose, pick another.
 Resist the temptation

-to test her reading ability or make her read to you.
+to test their reading ability or make them read to you.
 Stick to your daily

 commitment and simply enjoy a good book and your time together.